entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 The Entando Operator automatically reloads settings from the ConfigMap when the ConfigMap is created.
 You can verify the reload by checking the logs in the operator pod.

 ## Update an existing ConfigMap
-You can edit an existing ConfigMap to adjust existing settings or add new ones.
+You can edit an existing ConfigMap to add or update settings.
 ```sh
 kubectl edit configmap/entando-operator-config -n entando
 ```